KumarLabJax/JABS-behavior-classifier/docs/source/ML-Course-2022-JABS-RTD.rst

 * Become familiar with key components to take into account when training these types of classifiers
 * Gain insight for some of the design decision considerations our group integrated into the JABS software

+..
     This is a static web-version of the ipython notebook found `here<notebooks/ML-Course-2022-JABS.ipynb>`_.

+This is a static web-version of the ipython notebook found `here <notebooks/ML-Course-2022-JABS.ipynb>` _.

 Step 0
 ------